Adelowodeborah/Adelowo-Deborah-1/README.md

 # Recommendations
 To invest in a restaurant business, the following things will be considered to make more profit 😄

-More restaurants shall be opened in San Luis Potosi.
+More restaurants shall be opened in San Luis Potosi because it has the highest consumer by state.

-My restaurant should be opened in a location that is easily accessible by public transport and cars.
+My restaurant should be opened in a location that is easily accessible by public transport.

 The restaurant shall be priortized for the unmarried people.